Sewage System Permit

-How to obtain a standard sewage system permit: It is strongly encouraged to have your property evaluated to determine the size and location of the septic system prior to siting a house, structure or well.
+It is strongly encouraged to have your property evaluated to determine the size and location of the septic system before siting a house, structure, or well.
 It will be easier to move buildings on paper if you need to, due to setbacks or the size of the system.
 To do so, you must hire a certified evaluator to look at the property.
 They will excavate at least 3 test pits (two in the primary sewage disposal area and a third in the reserve disposal field area) to a depth of 12 feet and determine the capacity of the soil to absorb water.
 The evaluator will then develop a site plan matching your development desires to the available space.

-You must have the soil and site evaluation completed prior to submitting an application for a sewage disposal permit.
-Applications are accepted and processed through the County Planning & Zoning offices.
-If an alternative system is necessary (due to lack of soil, groundwater, impermeability, etc.), the evaluator may recommend that you to see an engineer to design a system to compensate for whatever the limitation is.
-The application for an alternative system would be reviewed by the Arizona Dept. of Environmental Quality (rather than the Health Dept.)
+You must have the soil and site evaluation completed before applying for a sewage disposal permit.
+Applications are accepted and processed through the County Planning and Zoning offices.
+If an alternative system is necessary (due to lack of soil, groundwater, impermeability, etc.), the evaluator may recommend that you hire an engineer to design a system to compensate for whatever the limitation is.
+The application for an alternative system would be reviewed by the Arizona Department of Environmental Quality (rather than the Health Department).

-Care and Maintenance of Your Septic System: Improperly maintained and failing septic systems are common sources of water pollution and potential public health hazards.
-The following are to assist you in maintaining your septic system for optimal sewage treatment and maximum life span.
+Improperly maintained and failing septic systems are common sources of water pollution and potential public health hazards.
+The following are to assist you in maintaining your septic system for optimal sewage treatment and maximum life span:

-The efficiency of the septic system is related to the quantity and quality of the wastewater.
+- The efficiency of the septic system is related to the quantity and quality of the wastewater.
 All leaking fixtures should be repaired as soon as possible.
 In normal quantities, household cleaning products would not have any harmful effects.
-Pesticides, herbicides, paint, solvents or oils should not be disposed of in the septic system.
-Addition of chemicals or bacterial enzymes is not recommended.
+Pesticides, herbicides, paint, solvents, or oils should not be disposed of in the septic system.
+The addition of chemicals or bacterial enzymes is not recommended.

-Septic system failure is usually indicated by either the backing up of sewage into the home or by surfacing effluent the leach field area.
-When this occurs, the septic tank is in need pumping and the leach field’s ability to handle the inflow of effluent is decreasing.
-Surfacing effluent is considered a public health hazard and requires immediate correction, such as pumping the tank and possibly obtaining a repair permit from EHD if repairs to the septic system need to be done.
+- Septic system failure is usually indicated by either the backing up of sewage into the home or by surfacing effluent in the leach field area.
+When this occurs, the septic tank needs pumping, and the leach field's ability to handle the inflow of effluent is decreasing.
+Surfacing effluent is considered a public health hazard.
+It requires immediate correction, such as pumping the tank and possibly obtaining a repair permit from EHD if repairs to the septic system need to be done.